 - Institutional Rhetorics: How do the institutional homes for our rhetorical practices constrain and enable disciplines, discourses, pedagogy, and labor practices?
 What are the impacts of economic conditions and funding sources upon university policies, employees, students, public engagement, and research?
 How are conceptions of the liberal arts,the humanities, and citizenship education changing?

 Back to top

 How to Format

-All submissions to Present Tense should comply with the latest MLA documentation and formatting guidelines, with one exception: Please include the url for all online references in your submissions.
+All submissions to Present Tense should comply with the latest MLA documentation and formatting guidelines (8th ed.).
+Please include the url for all online references in your submissions.
 Videos should be formatted as Quicktime files and podcasts as MP3s.